-- 2.6.4.1 In order to properly assess the market risk inherent in collective investment entities and other investments packaged as funds, it will be necessary to examine their economic substance.
-Wherever possible, this should be achieved by applying a look-through approach in order to assess the risks applying to the assets underlying the investment vehicle.
-Each of the underlying assets would then be subjected to the relevant risk stresses. - 2.6.4.2 The same look-through approach should also be applied for other indirect exposures to underwriting risk, indirect exposures to counterparty risk and indirect exposures to market risk.
+- 2.4.4.1 In order to properly assess the market risk inherent in collective investment entities and other investments packaged as funds, it will be necessary to examine their economic substance.
+Wherever possible, and where proportionate, this should be achieved by applying a look-through approach in order to assess the risks applying to the assets underlying the investment vehicle.
+Each of the underlying assets would then be subjected to the relevant risk stresses. - 2.4.4.2 The same look-through approach should also be applied for other indirect exposures to underwriting risk (such as in the case of investments in catastrophe bonds), indirect exposures to counterparty risk and indirect exposures to market risk.
 Notwithstanding the first sentence, the look-through approach should not be applied to investments in a related entity.
-The capital charge is capped at the equity value of the investment in cases where the loss is legally limited. - 2.6.4.3 A related entity means either a subsidiary of the insurer or another entity in which a participation is held, or an entity linked with another by a relationship that requires the production of consolidated accounts.
-Where: - 1) A subsidiary is any entity over which a parent company, in the opinion of the FSA, effectively exercises a dominant influence on that entity; - 2) A participation is the holding, directly or indirectly, of voting rights or capital in an entity over which, in the opinion of the FSA, a significant influence is effectively exercised. - 2.6.4.4 Where a number of iterations of the look-through approach is required (e.g. where an investment fund is invested in other investment funds), the number of iterations should be sufficient to ensure that all material market risk is captured. - 2.6.4.5 The above recommendations should be applied to both passively and actively managed funds, such as money market funds.
+The capital charge is capped at the equity value of the investment in cases where the loss is legally limited. - 2.4.4.3 A related entity means either a subsidiary of the insurer or another entity in which a participation is held, or an entity linked with another by a relationship that requires the production of consolidated accounts.

+- 1) A subsidiary is any entity over which a parent company, in the opinion of the FSA, effectively exercises a dominant influence on that entity; - 2) A participation is the holding, directly or indirectly, of voting rights or capital in an entity over which, in the opinion of the FSA, a significant influence is effectively exercised. - 2.4.4.4 Where a number of iterations of the look-through approach is required (e.g. where an investment fund is invested in other investment funds), the number of iterations should be sufficient to ensure that all material market risk is captured. - 2.4.4.5 The above recommendations should be applied to both passively and actively managed funds, such as money market funds. - 2.4.4.6 Where external asset management firms may delay publicising the fund composition, affected insurers or reinsurers shall ensure that they are able to access the information required to identify the nature of all underlying assets in line with the requirements to monitor their solvency positions.